 NGO-CEDAW advocates the amendment of the DV Law and the Criminal Code to clearly require action by the authorities every time that a report of violence is made, whether that violence is physical, sexual, mental or financial.
 All Cambodians should report any incident of abuse to the authorities because abuse begins with small acts, then grows worse, resulting in many deaths.
 Letting abusers get away without punishment teaches children that abuse is normal and acceptable.
 It is time to break this cycle.

-Currently, local officials only give spoken warnings to abusers or ask them to sign a pledge not to be violent again.
+Currently, local officials often give spoken warnings to abusers or ask them to sign a voluntary pledge not to be violent again.
 The law should require them to make a written report every time.
 Moreover, an administrative decision (issued without a court case) should be issued every time a woman fears future violence.